minghao2016/pHbuilder/README.md

 </table>

 <b>Known issues</b>
-* You can currently use add_buf() to add less buffer molecules than you have titratable groups, however for some reason (either phbuilder or gromacs build), this does not work yet.
+* You can currently use `protein.add_buf()` to add less buffer molecules than you have titratable groups, however for some reason (either phbuilder or gromacs build), this will give nonsensical results.

 <b>To-do</b>
 * Enable the charge leveling scheme termed "charge coupling", i.e. put charge on an "ion".